+5.6-5.9mm.
+17-20 days.

-At 5.6-5.9 mm or 17-20 days, the maxilla is more elongate, the intestine forms a ventral loop anteriorly, and the rest is convoluted.
+The maxilla is now more elongate.
+The intestine now forms a ventral loop anteriorly, and the rest of it is convoluted.
 There are still remains of the yolk-sac.

+6.5mm.
+32 days.

-By 6.5 mm or 32 days, there is a dorsal pharyngeal tooth.
-It has been reported in other larvae that the pharyngeal teeth appear dorsally before they appear ventrally, and before teeth on the jaws.
-The oesophagus now has a few mucous cells in its mucosa, and there are still a few vesicles containing yolk beneath the liver and gut.
+There is now a dorsal pharyngeal tooth.
+It has been reported in other larvae that these appear dorsally before they appear ventrally, and before teeth on the jaws.
+The oesophagus now has a few mucous cells in its mucosa.
+There are still a few vesicles containing yolk beneath the liver and gut.

+6.6-7.3mm.
+35 days.

-At 6.6-7.3 mm or 35 days, the liver is larger, and it has lost its rounded shape as it fills the space available in the body cavity.
-The outer end of the maxilla is also larger, and two more dermal bones, the premaxilla in the upper jaw, and the dentary in the lower, are being laid down.
-At 12.0 mm or 52 days, and 9.3-11.0 mm or 54 days, there are several teeth on the dorsal and ventral pharyngeal tooth plates, and teeth have begun forming in projections on the dorsal surfaces of the gill arches.
-There are many goblet cells in the oesophagus.
-The stomach mucosa is becoming more folded; and posterior to these pouches, the beginning of the pyloric caeca have begun forming in the mucosa of the gut.
+The liver is now larger, so that it has lost its rounded shape as it conforms to the space available in the body cavity.
+The outer end of the maxilla is larger, and two more dermal bones, the premaxilla in the upper jaw, and the dentary in the lower, are being laid down.

+12mm.
+52 days. and 9.3-11mm.
+54 days.

+Several teeth are now present on the dorsal and ventral pharyngeal tooth plates, and are forming in projections on the dorsal surfaces of the gill arches.
+There are now many goblet cells in the oesophagus.
+The stomach mucosa is becoming more folded; and posterior to this pouches, which appear to be the beginning of the pyloric caeca, are forming in the mucosa of the gut.
 There are still small vesicles of yolk-sac remaining.